pikulet/intellex/README.txt

 ## Query expansion

+We experimented with 3 types of query expansion techniques, as well as in what order to apply them.
+More information is in BONUS.docx.

 ### Relaxing boolean and phrasal queries

 The first stage of query expansion, as explained above, involves relaxing the restrictions placed on the query from